missinglink/Insomnia/README.md

 Features
 --------

-Insomnia is designed to allow developers to quickly and easily create RESTful HTTP/1.1 web services in PHP.
+Insomnia is designed to allow developers to quickly and easily create RESTful HTTP/1.1 compliant web services in PHP.

 The Insomnia Kernel is built with performance and modularity in mind.